 Yes, Starlink uses Carrier-Grade Network Address Translation (CGNAT) technology to share a single public IP address among multiple users.
 This allows the system to conserve public IP addresses, a limited resource, while still providing internet access to many users.

 Does your Starlink Router have CGNAT?

-It definitely does.
+It does.
 This is because Starlink provides CGNAT-enabled routers to assign IP addresses.
 By doing so, the Starlink router works with other ISPs.

 How can I bypass CGNAT?

 The simplest way to bypass CGNAT with Starlink is to use a VPN service.
-By doing so, you make use of a virtual and dedicated VPN tunnel between your internet-enabled device and a VPN server.
+By doing so, you use a virtual and dedicated VPN tunnel between your internet-enabled device and a VPN server.
 You get another ISP address as a result.

 Does CGNAT affect online gaming?

 Absolutely.
 Modern online multiplayer games rely on incoming and outgoing connections to host, connect and communicate.
 CGNAT blocks incoming traffic by default.
 You must bypass CGNAT for the best online gaming experience, especially when using Starlink.